gtwallon/Data-Structures-and-Algorithms-in-Python-Coursework-/README.md

 #### HW12: Breadth-First and Depth-Frist Search problems
 * Used BFS to solve Lewis Caroll's "Doublets" word problem
-* Used DFS to find the shortest route from one point in 3D space to another, with path constraints
+* Used DFS to find a route between two points in a 3D array with constraints

 #### HW11: Huffman Code data compression implementation
 * Implemented a priority queue using a ternary tree heap